 Kitchen Week: Culled from submitted entries, the week-long series focuses on five artists with extraordinary projects.
 For the first time ever, each artist and five readers are receiving prizes for their beautiful artworks.
 Look to the end for today’s sponsor and your chance to win!
-Our Kitchen Week continues with another old friend of Fauxology, Gina Garner, who paints Italian-Renaissance inspired ceramic pieces.
-We have profiled her fou our Faux-cus on the Pros series.
-She created some for her own home as well as doing a few paint finishes and textures…but let’s let Gina tell her story.
+Our Kitchen Week continues with an incredible artist based in Sarasota, FL: Zebo Ludvicek.
+She has also been profiled in several books and we’re happy to feature her with a historic technique: Marouflage.

 ~ ~ ~

-For her winning submission for Kitchen Week, Gina will receive a Cabinet Refinishing Kit of her choice from Star Scenic.
+For her winning submission for Kitchen Week, Zebo will receive her choice of either a Granite Countertop Kit or Stainless Steel Kit from Giani Granite.
 Would you like to win this prize as well?
 Scroll right below or click here!

 __________________________________________________________________________________________________ Subscribe to our Feed Follow us on Twitter Follow us on Pinterest Become a Fauxology Facebook Fan Subscribe to Fauxology YouTube